 The Centre also offers: professional development courses for everyone working in schools & colleges; a professional community to harness experience across schools; support and guidance to help schools develop and improve mental health policies and practice; world-leading research to back up projects with evidence; and partnerships with like-minded organisations, such as Minds Ahead, to add support to schools.

-The Centre of Excellence offers 6 training courses that have been approved to be a part of the Department for Education Approved Training Course Provider Framework, set against the various course levels.
+The Centre of Excellence offers training courses that have been quality assured for the DfE senior mental health lead training grant, set against the various course levels:

 Dean Johnstone, CEO of Minds Ahead, said: “Minds Ahead and Leeds Beckett are the first organisations in the UK to be establishing a centre for mental health in schools.
 There is one in the US and one in Canada, so it was only right that school colleagues and children in the UK deserve such a resource too.
 Minds Ahead is committed to finding innovative solutions so that mental health difficulties don’t limit success at school and beyond.
 Starting this Centre with Leeds Beckett University is a key part of this plan.”